happycollision/jekyll.happycollision.com/src/pages/2023/01/05/app-variants.md

  * am setting up, which is somewhat similar to what we use at Trilliant
  * Health.
 As I said, though, this part is completely up to you.
 You can
  * expose anything you want to your app via some kind of variant
- * configuration, coupled with-in the case of Webpack-the
+ * configuration, coupled with--in the case of Webpack--the
  * `WebpackDefinePlugin`.
  */
 function getVariantConfig(variantName: string) {